calinilie/thecli.dev/content/blog/sql-server-ag-on-k8s-part1.md

 <img src="/images/sql-server-ag-on-k8s-part1-2.png" alt="figure 2.
 SQL Server AG on K8s" class="half-width"/>

 As with everything, it is easier said than done.
 Will get to do a POC for this, but that's for another time.

+PS.
+If you're wondering about the top image, it is the result of asking an AI to generate "a sail ship that is also a datacenter, sailing in the ocean".